 - Philosophy of Religion: On and off, this represents the main preoccupation of my adult life (work and family aside).
 Eventually, I intend to follow up in some detail interesting topics from the Philosophy of Religion module from the MA in Philosophy and Religion at Heythrop College, London University that I tasted at the end of 2010, though nothing much has happened in the last decade!

-- Music: Improve my competence as an oboist, and learn the piano.
-I have recommenced regular oboe-practice in my new den for some time now, and recommenced oboe lessons – approximately fortnightly – in September 2018.
-I have also purchased an electronic piano – also installed therein – so hopefully some progress will be made on piano-playing, though there’s little time for it.
+- Music: Improve my competence as an oboist.
+I have managed regular oboe-practice in my new den for some time now, and recommenced oboe lessons – approximately fortnightly – in September 2018.
+I have also purchased an electronic piano – also installed in my den – so hopefully some progress will be made on piano-playing, though there’s little time for it.

 - Languages: Gain at least a rudimentary understanding of 24 diverse languages – for practical and philosophical purposes.

 - Mathematics: Revive / improve my mathematical competence with a view to the use of mathematics as a tool in my various other projects.
-Also – now that I’m 64 – useful for keeping various bits of my brain functioning11.
+Also – now that I’m 66 – useful for keeping various bits of my brain functioning12.

-- HiQ: Enjoy and contribute to the intellectual society of ISPE and Mensa (mostly in abeyance, though I re-joined ISPE14 in 2017 and have maintained my membership into 2020, but can spare no time to speak of for taking part.
+- HiQ: Enjoy and contribute to the intellectual society of ISPE and Mensa.
+Mostly in abeyance, though I re-joined ISPE14 in 2017 and have maintained my membership into 2020, but can spare no time to speak of for taking part.

 - These projects are (approximately, in their respective groups) in order of decreasing priority, yet in practise the amount of effort expended on them has failed to respect this.

-- I have ignored the various infrastructural elements of my life in these reports – in particular family life, household management, general reading, culture, current affairs, walking the dog and such like.
+- I have ignored the various infrastructural elements of my life in these reports – in particular family life (including the grandchildren!), household management, general reading, culture, current affairs, walking the dog and such like.

 - This report and the sub-reports obtained by following the links immediately above show the current status.
 The report headings show the period the reports are for.
 Earlier reports can be found by following the links in the “Table of Previous Versions of this Note” further down this report, or in the sub-reports.

-- The balance of the various projects against plan was much as I’d like, with the minor projects losing out.
+- The balance of the various projects against plan was mostly as I’d like, with the minor projects losing out, though.

-- The tables of actual versus plan are on separate pages, accessible below:-
+- The tables of actual versus plan are on separate pages, accessible below16:-

 - For detailed breakdowns of time spent this year, by month and by study location, follow this link.